Biden, Johnson strike convivial tone in 1st meeting - WTMJ

 Johnson has said he did not appreciate “special relationship,” used by the U.S. president, because to the prime minister it seemed needy and weak.
 Johnson’s spokesperson said this week: “The prime minister is on the record previously saying he prefers not to use the phrase, but that in no way detracts from the importance with which we regard our relationship with the U.S., our closest ally.”

 Lawless reported from London.
 Madhani reported from Mildenhall, England.
-Associated Press writer Josh Boak in Baltimore contributed to this report.
+Associated Press writers Josh Boak in Baltimore and Darlene Superville in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.